 - National Antimicrobial Utilisation Surveillance Program

-In addition, data and reports have been gathered from:
+In addition, data and reports have been included in national reporting from:

-- The National Neisseria Network, on Neisseria gonorrhoeae and meningitidis
+- The National Neisseria Network, on Neisseria gonorrhoeae and N. meningitidis

 - The National Notifiable Diseases Surveillance System, on Mycobacterium tuberculosis